erickvieira/react-styled-components-cli/README.md

 </code></pre>

 ### ⚠️⚠️⚠️ THIS IS NOT A CLI FOR ALL USE CASES ⚠️⚠️⚠️
-The main objective is provide a CLI for those who want a easy way to create React.FC inside isolated directories.
-If you don`t want to follow this pattern, this is not a good choice.
+The main purpose is provide a CLI for those who want a easy way to create React.FC inside isolated directories.
+If you do not want to follow this pattern, this is not a good choice.

 ### YES!
 THIS IS A VERY **VERY** SPECIFIC CLI 🤷‍♂
-Probably this pattern do not fit for anyone else.
-Who cares? 😅 Feel free to fork this and customize to suit your own needs.
+Probably this pattern do not fit to anybody.
+Feel free to fork this and customize to suit your own needs.

 # Instalation
 ### Prerequisites
 - You will need to install [Python 3 🐍](https://www.python.org/downloads/).
-The good news: Linux brings this by default!
+The good news: Linux already has it by default!
 Try running `python3` in your terminal.
 If it prints something like this:
 > Python 3.7.3 (default, Apr  3 2019, 05:39:12)
 [GCC 8.3.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.